isomerpages/moe-eunoiajc/_admissions/Joint Integrated Programme.md

 permalink: /admissions/jip/
 description: ""
 ---
-Good education informs, great education transforms.
-For about a century, Catholic High School, CHIJ St Nicholas Girls’ School and Singapore Chinese Girls’ School have transformed generations of successful men and women – many of whom have contributed significantly to the transformation of Singapore.
+Good education informs, great education transforms.&nbsp;For about a century, Catholic High School, CHIJ St Nicholas Girls’ School and Singapore Chinese Girls’ School have transformed generations of successful men and women – many of whom have contributed significantly to the transformation of Singapore.

 ![](/images/JIP.jpg)